 If you want to gain muscle, which training split works best?
 The Arnold split or a push/pull/legs (PPL) routine?
 Let’s find out.

-Not really.
 The main difference between the two is that the Arnold split involves training the chest and back on a separate day to the shoulders and arms.
 But on a PPL routine, the chest, shoulders and triceps are trained together, as are the back and biceps.

 This gives the Arnold split a slight edge when it comes to building muscle in the shoulders and arms.
 That’s because those muscles are being trained when they’re relatively fresh.